Exploring Generalizable Distillation for Efficient Medical Image Segmentation: Proposed Method

 \subsection{Domain-Invariant Cross Distillation}

 To further improve the performance of the student model, we propose a Domain-Invariant Cross Distillation (DICD) schema based on the aforementioned MSAN as shown in Fig.~\ref{fig:DICD}.
-We notice that a powerful decoder which can be adaptive with generalizable encoded features also plays a crucial role in cross-domain MIS tasks.
-To this end, we enhance the encoder and decoder of the student model jointly, in a cross-training manner.
+We notice that a powerful decoder which can be adaptive with generalizable encoded features also plays a crucial role in cross-domain medical image segmentation.
+To this end, we enhance the encoder and decoder of the student model jointly in a cross-training manner.

-To be specific, we aim to leverage the cross-reconstructed features to impose the consistency constraint on the network predictions.
-Guided by MSAN, we obtain the regularized domain-invariant semantic latent vectors $S_{\hat{x}}^{T/S}\in \mathbb{R}^{1\times C}$ from $F_{\hat{x} }^{T/S}$.
-Since the input feature dimensions of these two network decoders (\emph{i.e.} teacher and student) are different, we utilize the pre-trained MSAN decoding headers to obtain the cross-reconstructed features $\hat{F}_{\hat{x} }^{T/S}$ from $S_{\hat{x}}^{S/T}$ formulated as:
+Concretely, we leverage the cross-reconstructed bottleneck-level features to impose the consistency constraint on the network predictions.
+Guided by MSAN, we obtain the regularized domain-invariant semantic latent vectors of anchor samples encoded by the teacher and student, respectively.
+Since the bottleneck-level feature dimensions of these two networks (\emph{i.e.} teacher and student) are different, we utilize the pre-trained MSAN decoding headers to obtain the cross-reconstructed features.
+Afterward, the cross-reconstructed features are fed into the exchanged network decoders to produce cross-predictions, respectively.
+Then, we exploit the original teacher prediction $Y^{T}$ to provide the $L_{1}$ constraint on the cross-predictions, separately.
+As expressed below: